sachin-acharya-projects/How-to-/Context Menu Windows/README.md

 8. If you also want to show an icon for it, create a new String value with the name icon and set its value to program’s EXE file path or any other desired icon.
 For example, to show Notepad icon for Notepad shortcut, you can set value of Icon to notepad.exe

 9. Now final step!
-Create a new key under the recently created keys, e.g. notepad or calc and give it name __command__.
+Create a new key under the recently created keys, e.g. notepad or calc and give it a name __command__.

     Click on it and in right-side pane, set value of __(Default)__ to the path of your desired program’s EXE file.
-For example, if you want to open Notepad when you click on “Notepad” entry in cascading menu, set value of “Command” to notepad.exe
+For example, if you want to open Notepad when you click on “Notepad” entry in cascading menu, set value of __Command__ to notepad.exe

+    _if the program require or support argument use `%1` or `%V` Example: __path/to/executable "%1"___